zalando/nakadi/docs/_documentation/using_comparison.md

 - Hermes supports JSON Schema and Avro validation in its schema registry.
 Nakadi's registry currently only supports JSON Schema, but may support Avro in the future.
 Hermes does not provide inbuilt event types, whereas Nakadi defines optional types to support data change and business process events, with some uniform fields producers and consumers can coordinate on.

-- Hermes allows topics (event types in Nakadi) to be collated into groups that are administrated by a single publisher.
+- Hermes allows topics (event types in Nakadi) to be collated into groups that are administered by a single publisher.
 Consumers access data at a per topic level, the same as Nakadi currently; Nakadi may support multi-topic subscriptions in the future via a subscription API.

 - The Hermes project supports a Java client driver for publishing messages.
 Nakadi does not ship with a client.